Continuous Delivery for Django on DigitalOcean with GitHub Actions & Docker

 ✅ Final Result

-Every time you push to main
+Every time you push to main, your app is:

 - Pulled to your server